 Rear Adm.
-Joey Tynch is a native of North Carolina and a graduate of the University of North Carolina, Chapel Hill.
-He was commissioned through Aviation Officer Candidate School in July 1988.
+Joey Tynch is a native of North Carolina and graduate of the University of North Carolina, Chapel Hill.
+He was commissioned through the Aviation Officer Candidate School in July of 1988.

-Shore tours include National War College and Secretary of the Joint Staff (SJS) where he also played a key role in the inter-agency training for the civilian surge in Afghanistan during 2009-2010 and in the fall of 2011, he returned to Afghanistan to assess and report on the security, stability and governance of the eastern border provinces to assist Headquarters International Security Assistance Force (ISAF) campaign plan.
+His shore tours include National War College and Secretary of the Joint Staff (SJS) where he also played a key role in the inter-agency training for the civilian surge in Afghanistan during 2009-2010.
+In the fall of 2011, he returned to Afghanistan to assess and report on the security, stability and governance of the eastern border provinces to assist the Headquarters International Security Assistance Force (ISAF) campaign plan.
 While on the Office of Chief of Naval Operations staff, he served as executive assistant to the director of the Navy Staff and deputy director of the Navy Staff.

 Tynch’s most recent flag assignment was the Allied Joint Force Command, Naples, Italy, where he served as assistant chief of staff for Operations (J3).

-In June 2018, he assumed the duties as commander, Logistics Group Western Pacific/Task Force 73/ Singapore Area Coordinator, leading 20 bilateral and multilateral security cooperation exercises with 14 nations in South and Southeast Asia, and overseeing more than 50 ships and operational naval logistics forces in the Western Pacific and Indian Oceans, forward deployed Littoral Combat Ships, and a Navy region ashore.
+In June 2018, he assumed the duties as commander, Logistics Group Western Pacific/commander, Task Force 73/Singapore Area Coordinator.
+Leading 20 bilateral and multilateral security cooperation exercises with 14 nations in South and Southeast Asia, and overseeing more than 50 ships and operational naval logistics forces in the Western Pacific and Indian Oceans, and forward deployed Littoral Combat Ships.

 His awards and decorations include the Defense Superior Service Medal, Legion of Merit, Bronze Star, Meritorious Service Medal, Air Medals, Navy Commendation, and Achievement Medals, the Combat Action Ribbon, Army Combat Action Badge, and various unit and campaign decorations.
 He was selected as the Naval Helicopter Association’s (NHA) Instructor Pilot of the Year in 1998 and the NHA’s Pilot of the Year in 2005.